-Advocates of catastrophic man-made global climate change have been exploiting the recent flooding disaster that was Hurricane Harvey and the looming arrival of Irma to advance their notion of linkage between global warming and these tragedies.
+Advocates of catastrophic man-made global climate change have been exploiting the recent flooding disaster that was Hurricane Harvey and the landfall of Irma to advance their notion of linkage between global warming and these tragedies.
 The theory behind the connection between warming and hurricane activity is superficially plausible: global warming raises ocean surface temperatures, fueling tropical cyclones and hurricanes.
 That seems to be a perfectly reasonable prediction.
 The facts say otherwise.

 Inconveniently for the promoters of this belief that the warming we have seen over the last 150 or so years increases the frequency and intensity of hurricanes, the actual data strongly disavow that idea.
 Both the long-term data going back hundreds of years and the shorter length data for the last several decades reveal that there has been no increase in frequency of tropical storms or hurricanes.
 In fact, a strong case can, and has been advanced, that hurricane frequency has been in slight decline despite warming temperatures and increasing CO2.